zeigernz/jekyll-now/about.md

 permalink: /about/
 ---

-Hi, I'm Jigar, and I like helping teams deliver good software (preferably remotely).
+Hi, I'm Jigar, and I like helping teams deliver good software.

 I excel in challenging environments that require creative thinking, and I am good at getting things done.
 I enjoy all aspects of software development, and I have a track record of delivering solutions that customers love.